-Hope isn’t your typical revenue stream, but for social entrepreneur, Beau Necco, it certainly was.
+Hope isn’t your typical revenue stream, but for social entrepreneur, Beau Necco, the business of social change is far from typical.

 Before the world began mixing business practices and social issues, one social entrepreneur, Beau Necco, was quietly watching, learning, and marshalling his resources.
 Recognizing the capacity of the entrepreneurial spirit to solve social problems, he set out to unravel the opportunities to profoundly disrupt the approach of delivering a positive outcome to a child in need.